 2011-12: Shields began his first pro season with the Blues ECHL affiliate Anchorage before being re-called by AHL Peoria in November.
 Playing primarily a defense-first game with Peoria, he was minus-4 with 4 assists and had 10 penalty minutes in 48 games.
 Peoria missed the AHL playoffs after finishing fourth in the Midwest Division.
 In 12 games with Anchorage he scored 1 goal with 5 assists and was plus-1 with 2 penalty minutes.
 Shields returned to the Aces for the ECHL playoffs and was plus-1 with 2 assists in three games.

 Shields is your typical stay-at-home defenseman.
-He is not afraid to get physical, but he knows his job is to play tight defense and he has done a solid job of it for the Otters.
-The strong defenseman showed flashes of offensive insight with a heavy shot.
-However, it will be beneficial for Shields to stick with what he's good at.
+He is not afraid to get physical, but he knows his job is to play tight defense.
+He has shown flashes of offensive inclinations with a heavy shot.
+Shields is not overly combative despite his size but is a sound positional player.